AlexBishopCode/60-MINUTE-SOHO/README.md

 - Each time a feature was added a preview port was opened to test the website to view the impact of the changes and to note any immediate bugs.
 - Adaptations were made to the stylings on the google dev tools service whilst previewing the web page to manipulate and experiment with stylings outside of the gitpod IDE.
-- The web bage was send to friends and family for testing, with feedback being documented and acted upon.
+- The web bage was sent to friends and family for testing, with feedback being documented and acted upon.
 - The form within the web page has been fully validated and will not send without the propper validation/all inputs containing the required information.
+- The web page has been manually tested for screen reader compatibility using the Google Chrome screen reader extension with no aparent defects noted.
 - All external links open in new tabs.

 .**********gitignore file has been included to prevent system file commits.
 WHAT IS THIS!>